frederic-perez/AmE-dictionary/data/idioms.md

 __caught on the hop__ Caught unawares or in a state of unpreparedness. _Please forgive my distracted attention—I’m afraid I was caught on the hop by your sudden arrival._
 __caught with your pants down__ To be found in an embarrassing situation.
 __chafe at the bit__ To be impatient and/or eager for something to happen or over some delay.
 Used to liken someone to an overexcited horse straining against its bit (the metal piece of the harness that fits between its jaws).
+__chain reaction__ /CHAYN ree-ak-shuhn/ A series of events wherein the outcome of each instance specifically influences or causes the next.
+The phrase comes from the occurrence of such reactions in chemistry and physics. _Deciding to take a course studying James Joyce in college set up a chain reaction that ultimately led me to move to Ireland._
 __chalk and cheese__ A phrase used to emphasize that two people or things are very different from one another. _Good luck getting those two to talk to each other—they’re like chalk and cheese._
 __chalk it up__ To link something that has happened to a particular reason or circumstance. _Don’t get too down on yourselves after this loss, boys.
 Let’s just chalk it up to inexperience and move on._
 __chance of a lifetime__ An extremely important and/or fortuitous opportunity, especially one that is not likely to ever present itself again.
 Often (but not always) used hyperbolically.